perladvent/perldotcom/content/article/_pub_2003_09_25_searching.md

 {
-   "title" : "Adding Search Functionality to Perl Applications", "authors" : [
-      "aaron-trevena"
+   "thumbnail" : "/images/_pub_2003_09_25_searching/111-search_engines.gif",
+   "tags" : [
+      "searching-search-reverse-index"
    ],
-   "categories" : "data",
    "date" : "2003-09-25T00:00:00-08:00",
-   "thumbnail" : "/images/_pub_2003_09_25_searching/111-search_engines.gif",
    "image" : null,
+   "title" : "Adding Search Functionality to Perl Applications", "categories" : "data",
+   "slug" : "/pub/2003/09/25/searching.html",
    "description" : " Introduction to Searching Usually, when building an application, a lot of thought goes into how the data is entered and updated, rather than finding it again.
 Finding data is an afterthought, especially when developing with a small dataset.
-If...", "draft" : null,
+If...", "authors" : [
-   "slug" : "/pub/2003/09/25/searching.html",
+      "aaron-trevena"
+   ],
-   "tags" : [
+   "draft" : null
-      "searching-search-reverse-index"
-   ]
 }